 Other changes to the adult immunization schedule include reordering to keep all universally recommended vaccines together and the addition of a statement clarifying that a vaccine series does not need to be restarted, regardless of the time that has elapsed between doses.

-Additional changes to the child and adolescent schedules include the addition of guidance for the hepatitis B vaccine schedule for children who did not receive a birth dose, as well as revised guidance for catch-up doses(292 KB PDF) of Haemophilus influenzae type b vaccine in people ages 5 years and older.
+Additional changes to the child and adolescent schedules include the addition of guidance for the hepatitis B vaccine schedule for children who did not receive a birth dose, as well as revised guidance for catch-up doses(4 page PDF) of Haemophilus influenzae type b vaccine in people ages 5 years and older.

 Finally, it's worth noting that on Jan.
 28, the FDA revised the license for Novartis' MCV4 vaccine, which is marketed as Menveo, lowering the minimum age for administration from 11 years to 2 years.
 Sanofi Pasteur's MCV4 vaccine, which is marketed as Menactra, already was licensed for use in children as young as 2 years.